sunday-take-away/employee-containers/README.md

 For improved performance I would choose Casandra.

 ### Micro-services architecture
-Microservices should be composable and should be treated as a 'black box'.
+Micro-services should be composable and should be treated as a 'black box'.
+Therefore any language could be used.

 #### Employee Service
 For the `employee-service` scala with akka was employed to store and send events to message queue.